Runaway Traveller

 Map of Brindisi and ferry terminal

-I highly recommend bringing some snacks or dinner to eat at the terminal while you’re waiting for the boat.
-There’s only a very small bar/convenience store that only has a few bar stools to sit at.
+Bring some snacks or dinner to eat at the terminal while you’re waiting for the boat.
+There’s only a very small bar/convenience store inside.

-If you forget to bring food, definitely buy something at this convenience store to bring on the boat.
-The food on the boat is atrocious and you won’t board until around midnight.
+If you haven’t packed any snacks, definitely buy something at this convenience store to bring on the boat.
+The food on board is atrocious and you won’t actually get on until around midnight.

 Getting on the overnight ferry from Brindisi to Vlore